Max Kepler Player Props: Twins vs. Yankees

 Max Kepler At The Plate

-- Kepler is batting .175 with three doubles, two home runs and two walks.
+- Kepler is hitting .222 with three doubles, two home runs and two walks.

-- In five of 12 games this year (41.7%), Kepler has reached base safely via hit, and that includes multiple hits twice.
+- In 46.2% of his 13 games this season, Kepler has picked up at least one hit.
+He's also had three multi-hit games.

-- In 12 games played this year, he has gone deep in two of them.
+- He has gone deep in two of 13 games played this season, and in 4% of his plate appearances.

-- In four of 12 games this season, he has scored, including multiple runs once.
+- In five games this year (38.5%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.